Steering Committee members

 She is the first Canadian to raise the issue of economic abuse policy in Parliament.
 As the CEO of the Canadian Centre for Women’s Empowerment (CCFWE) Canada’s first and only organization dedicated to addressing economic abuse, Mesi is widely recognized for pioneering national responses to economic abuse, testifying in Parliament, and influencing policy reform across Canada.

-Her work bridges research, advocacy, and survivor-centered innovation to dismantle systemic barriers faced by racialized and immigrant women.
+Her work bridges research, advocacy, and survivor-centred innovation to dismantle systemic barriers faced by racialized and immigrant women.
 Mesi has developed tools including the SHIELD Response Model to address economic abuse and launched Canada’s first Economic Justice Policy Lab and Canadian Centre for the Canadian Institute for Research on Economic Justice.

 She advocates economic abuse inclusion and has shaped global conversations, including at the World Health Summit, Urban Economy Forum 5th World Planning Congress 59, United Nations, World Bank, and International Monetary Fund.